gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/03-linked-lists-stacks-queues.md

     def empty(self):
         return self.store.length() == 0
 ```

-Note that because a stack is an ADT, we could later change the implementation of a stack to use an array, and the users of the class would not need to change any of their code.
+Linked lists are a popular choice for stack implementations because insertion and deletion, or `push` and `pop` in the case of our stack, are O(1) operations with linked lists.
+However, because a stack is an ADT, our `Stack` class doesn't _have_ to be implemented with a linked list.
+We could later change the implementation to use an array, and the users of the class would not need to change any of their code.
 This is because the implementation is _hidden_ behind a public interface.
 The top of the stack would reference the last element in the array.

 **Stack ADT**
 ![Stack ADT](images/stackADT.png)